k-phantastic/Steam_Review_Analysis/README.md

 ---
 ## Statement of Collaboration
+Layth Marabeh
+* Met in group meetings once/twice per week to discuss progress updates, solve bugs, suggest additions to be made in the code and README.
+Helped in coding a few of the preprocessing steps such as filtering by weighted vote score and dropping unnecessary columns.
+Is responsible for the coding of model 1 and writing the majority of the Milestone 3 README.
-### Team Members
+## Team Members
 * Danny Xia ([@dannyxia7](https://github.com/dannyxia7))
 * Khanh Phan ([@khp023](https://github.com/k-phantastic))
 * Layth Marabeh ([@lmarabeh](https://github.com/lmarabeh))

-Met in group meetings once/twice per week to discuss progress updates, solve bugs, suggest additions to be made in the code and README.
-Helped in coding a few of the preprocessing steps such as filtering by weighted vote score and dropping unnecessary columns.
-Is responsible for the coding of model 1 and writing the majority of the Milestone 3 README.

 ## Sources
 * [100 Million+ Steam Reviews | Kaggle](https://www.kaggle.com/datasets/kieranpoc/steam-reviews/data)